Radhanath Rath: Political activities

 He was elected 5 times to the Odisha Legislative Assembly.
 In 1946, he was first elected to the state assembly from Athagarh.
 He appointed cabinet Minister in charge of Finance, Education, Forestry and Agriculture from 1952 to 1961.
 Radhanath Rath became the Finance and Education Minister in the Nabakrushna Choudhury Cabinet for the period 1952 to 1959.
-In the year 1959 he held the post of minister of development & forest department under the Harekrushna Mahatab's Cabinet.Except for between 1961 and 1967, he remained a member of the house from 1946 to 1977.
+In the year 1959 he held the post of minister of development & forest department under the Harekrushna Mahatab's Cabinet.
+Except for between 1961 and 1967, he remained a member of the house from 1946 to 1977.

 Social work

 He was a lifetime member and President of the Odisha branch of the 'Servants of the People Society' set up by Lala Lajpat Rai of Punjab.
 He was president of the Society for over a decade from May 1981.
 He was the head of the All Indian Scout and Guides Association, Odisha.
 He was also related to many other organisations like the Hind leprosy eradication group, the Gopabandhu Daridra Narayan Seva Sangha.
 He was also the Deputy Din of the Orissa University of Agriculture and Technology.
 He has written many poems, stories and biographies.
 "Mo Jel Smruti Lipi" is one of his famous works.
-He died on 11 February 1998 at Cuttack.

-His body was laid to rest with full state honours at Satyabadi near Puri.
+He died on 11 February 1998 at Cuttack, and was buried with full state honours at Satyabadi near Puri.